|

 Values Singer 12 new family Many collectors will have at least one Singer 12 sewing machine in their collection and good quality ones always fetch excellent prices.
 They represent a period in our evolution and are a part of living history.
 The hands that turned the machine just after the American Civil War were our distant relatives.
 The machine clothed a nation, made wedding dresses, christening gowns, husbands work trousers and a million other daily items.
 They were all were made on the fabulous Singer 12 New Family Sewing Machine.

 Collectors today think that they are paying a lot for their Singers sewing machine but in 1865 a new Singer 12 sewing machine would cost a years wages and was often bought over a 10 year period on hire purchase.
-No wonder they were so good they cost more than a new car does today!
+No wonder they were so good, they cost more than a new car does today!
 The highest price I have seen so far for a standard Singer 12 was $1684 in April 2011.
-That will probably be beaten soon.
-Remember this, the only thing that truly lasts is quality and no sewing machine ever made beat the Singer model 12 New Family for sheer quality.
+That will probably be beaten.
+Remember this, the only thing that truly lasts is quality and no sewing machine ever made beat the Singer Model 12 New Family sewing machine for sheer quality.
 That is why today they are still with us.
 Name anything made in the1860's that is still in regular use today.
 Some useful dates for the Singer 12 and other pre 1900 Singers.

 |